StevenByle/Android-Material-Themes-Demo/README.md

 </p>

 ###Text Fields
-Use the `TextInputLayout` from the design support library with `@style/Widget.Design.TextInputLayout` (default if not set), which sets the label text color to `?colorAccent`.
+Use the `TextInputLayout` from the design support library with `@style/Widget.Design.TextInputLayout` (default if not set), which sets the label text color to `colorAccent`.
 Wrap this around a `TextInputEditText` from the design support library with `@style/Widget.AppCompat.EditText` (default if not set), which sets the control colors to `colorAccent` when activated.

 ```xml
 <android.support.design.widget.TextInputLayout